arno-hartmann/openRA-AWS-Terraform/README.md

 ## Setup variables for easier provisioning

-⚠️ The Password variable is not recommended to be saved in a file.
-Beware of checking in or publishing your variables!
+⚠️ :warning: **The Password variable is not recommended to be saved in a file.
+Beware of checking in or publishing your variables!**

 Create a file `terraform.vars` to your needs, especially the profile, with the following settings for the variables: